ksachin2004/CRUD-application-using-Node-Express-and-Mongo/README.md

 # CRUD Application using Node.js, Express, and MongoDB

 This is a simple CRUD (Create, Read, Update, Delete) API built using Node.js, Express.js, and MongoDB.
-The application allows you to manage products with attributes such as name, quantity, price, and image.
+The application allows us to manage products with attributes such as name, quantity, price, and image.

 ## Features
 - **Create** a new product